richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 # Exploring the Latent Space of Aurora's Encoder
-In a previous [post](https://richardsbenjamin.github.io/2025/08/30/aurora-intro.html), I gave an overview on Microsoft's Aurora model.
+In a previous [post](https://richardsbenjamin.github.io/2025/08/30/aurora-intro.html), I introduced Microsoft’s Aurora model, outlining its architecture and the motivations behind its design.

-In this post, we are going peak inside the latent space of the model's encoder to see what kind of representations it has learnt.
-The intention is that the encoder learns an embedded representation of the inputs, whereas the model's processor learns the dynamics, and so we are unlikely to find representations of physical dynamics.
-However, we may be able to find certains distinctions present in the input space.
+In this post, we’ll take a closer look inside the latent space of the model’s encoder to examine what kinds of representations it has learned.
+The role of the encoder is to compress inputs into an embedded representation, while the processor component is responsible for modeling temporal dynamics.
+Because of this division of labor, we should not expect the encoder to capture explicit information about physical processes or time evolution.
+Instead, we might uncover structural distinctions present in the raw input data itself.

-In this analysis, we'll be looking at whether the latent space has learnt the difference between ocean and land, and...
+Specifically, this analysis will focus on whether the latent space encodes a clear separation between land and ocean.
+If such a distinction emerges, it would suggest that the encoder is capturing meaningful features tied to the geography of the input fields, an encouraging sign that the model is developing representations aligned with real-world structure.
+If not, it may point to limitations in the encoder’s ability to disentangle different components of the input space.

 ## What is the Latent Space?
-The latent space is a compressed, numerical representation (often a high-dimensional vector) that the model's encoder produces from an input (e.g., an image, audio clip, or molecule).
-It's a "bottleneck" layer where the model encodes the most salient features of the input in a way it finds useful for its task (e.g., reconstruction, prediction, generation).
+The latent space is a compressed, numerical representation (often a high-dimensional vector) produced by the encoder from raw inputs such as global temperature fields, wind patterns, or precipitation maps.
+It acts as a bottleneck layer where the model distills the most important spatial and statistical features of the atmosphere and surface conditions into a compact form.

-The goal of your exploration is to understand the structure and semantics of this space.
-What directions correspond to meaningful features?
-How are different concepts organized?
+Exploring this space helps reveal how the model internally organises weather information.
+By probing the latent space, we can better understand not just what the model predicts, but how it represents the underlying weather features it relies on.

 ## The Encoder Ouput
-If you read Aurora's paper (and my last post), you'll understand that the encoder's output is a...

-The output of the Aurora's encoder is a matrix of size $512x259200$.
-To do some analysis on the space, it will be fruitful to understand how it was constructed.
+The encoder's output is a matrix of size $512\times 259,200$.
+To interpret it, it will be fruitful to understand how it was constructed.

-Firstly, the surface, static and atmospheric data are passed separately as input to the encoder.

-The surface and static data are concatenated together to give a tensor of size $2x7x720x1440$.
-Here we have 2 time steps, 7 variables in total, 720 longitudes points and 1440 latitude points.
-The patch size of the surface encoder is 4, and the embedded dimension is 512.
-This produces an embedded output of $512x180x360$.
-They flatten the last two dimensions and arrange it as $512x64800x1$.

-For the atmospheric data, we start with a tensor of size $2x5x13x720x1440$; 2 time steps, 5 variables, 13 atmospheric levels, and the longitude and latitude points.
-We have the same patch size and embedded dimension as the surface encoder, but we also have the atmospheric variables to be compressed together.
-Because of this, the resulting emebedded output is $512x64800x3$.

-For the next step, we stack the surface and atmospheric embeddings together to obtain a tensor of size $512x64800x4$, and we flatten the last two dimensions again to produce the final output of $512x259200$.
-With this, we have 259,200 embedded vectors, and because of this structure, for a given embedded vector, it will either be a representation of the surface or one of the atmospheric levels.
-However, note that all of the embedded surface vectors together represent the either plant (the full longitude / latitude range), same for the atmospheric levels, and a single vector represents a patch.
+Surface and static inputs are combined into a tensor of size $2\times 7 \times720\times 1440$ (two time steps, seven variables, global grid).
+With a patch size of 4 and embedding dimension of 512, the surface encoder produces $512\times 180\times 360$, which is then flattened to $512\times 64800\times 1$.

+Atmospheric inputs start as $2\times 5\times 13\times 720\times 1440$ (two time steps, five variables, 13 pressure levels).
+Using the same patching scheme, this becomes $512\times 64800\times 3$.

+Stacking surface and atmospheric embeddings yields $512\times 64800 \times4$, which is flattened again to the final $512\times 259200$.
+Each column is an embedded vector representing either a surface patch or an atmospheric patch at a given level.
+Together, they cover the full globe.

-This will be useful to know because later on, we will want to map embedded vectors back to the original patch to execute some classification tasks on the embedded space.
+This structure is important because later we'll want to map vectors back to their original patches—for example, to test whether the latent space separates land from ocean or different atmospheric regimes.

-To get the Aurora ouput, we need to load the model and pass the input directly to the encoder.
+To generate these embeddings, we pass the input fields directly through Aurora’s encoder.

 ```python